Open-source SaaS foundation

 The startup path is intentionally short, but still opinionated enough to keep local setup, migrations, and the first extension work aligned with the repo model.

-Clone or Install the Template
+Install the Template Pack

 Run the Aspire AppHost